GoogleChrome/web.dev/src/site/content/en/learn/accessibility/structure/index.md

 In the early days of the internet, layout tables were the primary HTML element used to build visual structures.
 Today, we use a mix of semantic and non-semantic elements such as `<div>`s and landmarks to create layouts.

-While the days of creating layout tables are mostly over, there are times when layout tables are still used, such as in visual-focused emails like newsletters and advertisements.
+While the days of creating layout tables are mostly over, there are times when layout tables are still used, such as in visually rich emails, newsletters, and advertisements.
 In these cases, tables used only for layout purposes must not use structural elements that convey relationships and add context, such as `<th>` or `<caption>`.
 Layout tables must also be hidden from AT users by the ARIA [presentation role](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Roles/presentation_role) or [aria-hidden state](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Attributes/aria-hidden).

 <div class="switcher">
 {% Compare 'worse' %}